prachisarode95/Google-Earth-Engine-ChatGPT-Project/ChatGPT_Prompts_Exercise2.md

 ### 🔹 Prompt 4: Continuing from Code

-Following is the code you are working on as an Air Quality Researcher specializing in remote sensing, proficient in utilizing Google Earth Engine JavaScript API for air quality assessments over New Delhi.
+Above is the code from the last prompt you are working on as an Air Quality Researcher, specializing in remote sensing and proficient in utilizing the Google Earth Engine JavaScript API for air quality assessments in New Delhi.

 *(Code was reused or adapted here for further analysis)*